mjmaher987/TelegramBot-Hamyar/README.md

 # TelegramBot-Hamyar
 Creating and Developing a telegram bot for SUT Hamyar channel.

+## Bot Access
+You can access the bot and use it from Telegram at: @sut_hamyar_bot

+Help use improve the bot with your welcomming feedbacks.
+You can leave an issue or create a pull request to join our community.

 ## Contributors
 - Mohammad Javad Maheronnaghsh
 - Mohammad Hossein Shafizadegan